Opioid & Opiate Detox Guide

 • Outpatient treatment - regular therapy sessions while living at home

-• Medication-assisted treatment - ongoing Suboxone, methadone, or naltrexone combined with counseling
+• Medication-assisted treatment - ongoing Suboxone, methadone, or naltrexone combined with counseling (see OpioidTreatmentFinder.com for a comprehensive comparison of treatment types)

 • Peer support groups - NA, SMART Recovery, or other mutual aid programs